srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     Be sure to replace the **{iot-edge-device-connection-string}** placeholder with the Connection String you copied previously for your IoT Edge Device.

-    The **/etc/iotedge/configedge.sh** script is installed as part of the Azure IoT Edge Runtime.
+    The **/etc/iotedge/configedge.sh** script that you entered above is installed as part of the Azure IoT Edge Runtime.
 It can used to configure the Edge device with the Connection String necessary to connect it to Azure IoT Hub.

     Once this command completes, the IoT Edge Device will be configured to connect to Azure IoT Hub using the Connection String that was entered.